$u^* = \sqrt{uv}$: Deviation from full employment in the United States

-\paragraph{Unemployment gap} We also compute the unemployment gap, which is the difference $u-u^*$ between the actual unemployment rate and the efficient unemployment rate.
+\paragraph{Unemployment gap} We also compute the unemployment gap, which is the difference $u-u^*$ between actual unemployment rate and FERU.
 The unemployment gap indicates the distance from full employment at any given time.
-The unemployment gap is sharply countercyclical and generally positive.
-The unemployment gap peaked at $+6.0$ percentage points in 2009Q4, during the Great Recession, and bottomed at $-0.6$ percentage points in 1969Q1, during the Vietnam War.
-The unemployment gap averages $1.6$ percentage points over the 1951--2019 period.
+The unemployment gap is generally positive and sharply countercyclical (figure~\ref{f:gap1951}).
+The unemployment gap averages $1.6$pp over the 1951--2019 period.
+The gap peaked at $+5.9$pp in 2009Q4, during the Great Recession; it reached the same value in 1982Q4, at the end of the Volcker recession.
+By contrast, the lowest value taken by the unemployment gap is $-0.6$pp. The gap reached this value twice: in 1953Q1, during the Korean War; and in 1969Q1, during the Vietnam War.
 Hence, the economy is generally not at full employment, and it is especially far from full employment in recessions.